rrhew/rhew-lab/content/authors/tsalisbury/_index.md

 Tiana joined the Atmospheric Biogeochemistry laboratory as part of the URAP Program in September 2024.

-She has been busy learning how to analyze air samples via Gas Chromatography-Mass Spectrometry, evacuate air canisters, collect air samples, and tighten (but not overtighten!)
-Swageloks.
+She has been busy learning how to analyze air samples via Gas Chromatography-Mass Spectrometry, evacuate air canisters, collect air samples, and general gas lab maintenance.